 Here are some examples of favorite Sumatran green coffee beans:

 - The Sulawesi Toraja is a sweet, clean Sumatran coffee that undergoes wash-processing, unlike the majority of other Sumatran beans.
 It boasts a soft and syrupy body.

 - The Sumatra Mandheling has complex, intense flavors with a chocolatey sweetness and notes of licorice balanced by a full-body and light acidity.
 Mandheling is considered to be the best Sumatran coffee.

 - Sumatra Gayo offers a dense, intense flavor, in contrast to the typical other blends of Sumatran coffee.

 Sumatran coffee is naturally less acidic than many other coffees, due to wet-hulling.
 This means that many of the brewing methods that you would usually choose to lessen the acidity, such as the pour-over method, aren’t needed for this.

 In the case of Sumatran beans, you should choose the brewing method based off the roast of the coffee.
 Each roast brings to light different aspects of the coffee.
 A light roast enhances the herbal complexity and earthy notes.
 A medium-dark roast accentuates the low acidity and notes of chocolate, leather, and nuts.
 A dark roast highlights the full-body and sweetness with earthy and chocolatey flavors.

-If you’re interested in Sumatran coffee and the different flavors it presents but unsure of what to try, you can order a sampler to get the full experience of Sumatran coffees.
+If you’re interested in Sumatran coffee and the different flavors it presents but unsure of what to try, you see all of our options to get the full experience of Sumatran coffees.
 Wet-hulling produces such different flavors in Sumatran coffee, like the spicy, wild, earthy characteristics, that it is worth trying if you’re wanting to expand your coffee-drinking repertoire.